 Select peer-reviewed publications:

-"’Oh, More Evil Than Evil Is the Tatar Honour!’: The Failed Transfer of Distillation Technology from Mongols to Russia," Crossroads: An Interdisciplinary Journal of Asian Interactions, forthcoming.
+"’Oh, More Evil Than Evil Is the Tatar Honour!’: The Failed Transfer of Distillation Technology from Mongols to Russia," Crossroads: An Interdisciplinary Journal of Asian Interactions, vol. 24, no.1–2, forthcoming.

-"Intellectual ‘Reflux’: Russian Orthodoxy and the Transmission of Distillation Technology into Muscovy," The Journal of Medieval Monastic Studies, volume 14 (2025), 59-84.
+"Intellectual ‘Reflux’: Russian Orthodoxy and the Transmission of Distillation Technology into Muscovy," The Journal of Medieval Monastic Studies, vol. 14 (2025), 59–84.

 "Vodka in Early Modern Muscovy: Foreign Doctors, Travelling Herbalists, and the Tsar’s Kitchen," in Herbs & Spices: Proceedings of the Oxford Symposium on Food and Cookery, ed.
 Mark McWilliams (London: Prospect Books, 2021), 146–54.